mmallicoat/marshallmallicoat.com/content/land-acknowledgement.rst

 This was my first introduction to the concept of "unceded territory."
-Doing some searches on the Web for this term introduced me to the practice of "land acknowldgements."
-These are both connected to project of decolonization, which I now realize I know woefully little about.
+Doing some searches on the Web for this term introduced me to the practice of "land acknowledgements."
+These are both connected to the project of decolonization, which I now realize I know woefully little about.

-As I learn more about this complex relationship between the land and people, I want to collect some of the resources and references I find and share them on this page.
+As I learn more about this complex relationship between land and people, I want to collect some of the resources I find and share them on this page.

 Land Acknowledgement
 --------------------

-*Land acknowledgements* (as they are sometimes called) are public statements acknowledging the original habitants of the physical territory that we now occupy.
-(They acknowledge that the original people *existed* and that we are now here as *guests*.
-It acknowledges the history of colonialism and displacement.)
+A *land acknowledgement* (as it is sometimes called) is a public statement acknowledging the original habitants of the physical space that the audience now occupies.
+It acknowledges the existence and legitimacy of the original peoples and that those gathered there are *guests*.
+It acknowledges the history of colonialism and displacement of indigenous peoples.

 They are usually made at public events—like lectures, arts performances, sports matches—and by public institutions that occupy space such as schools and universities.

-When I first learned of the concept, it seemed to be a practice that had only gained a foothold in Canada [and maybe other former British colonies like New Zealand?], but not in my native United States.
-But now that I am familiar, I have found a couple in the wild here in the States.
+When I first learned of the concept, it seemed to be a practice that had only gained a foothold in Canada (and possibly other "progressive" former British colonies like Australia and New Zealand) and not in my native United States.
+But since I've become aware of the idea, I have stumbled on a couple land acknowledgements here.

 Canadian Association of University Teachers
 ```````````````````````````````````````````